 The Lymebrary sprang from a concern to gather documents of note about tick-borne diseases into one searchable archive, and make it available to the patient, as well as to caregivers, healthcare providers, researchers, legal professionals, and advocates.
 Our hope is that by putting quality information in one place, reasonable people can make reasonable decisions about tick-borne disease.

 This project was funded by a grant to Nahant (MA) Public Library from the National Library of Medicine, National Institutes of Health, Department of Health and Human Services, under Cooperative Agreement Number UG4LM012347 with the University of Massachusetts Medical School, Worcester, MA.
 It is maintained by Nahant Public Library Director Sharon Hawkes, MLIS with advisory support from the Massachusetts Department of Public Health, National Network of Libraries of Medicine/Northeast Region,

-The goal of the Lyme Disease Digital Library is to create and maintain a library of quality information on Lyme disease (borreliosis) and other tick-borne illnesses for easy retrieval by the public.
+The goal of the Lyme Disease Digital Library (the “Lymebrary”) is to create and maintain a library of quality information on Lyme disease (borreliosis) and other tick-borne illnesses for easy retrieval by the public.

 The Lyme Disease Digital Library staff and advisers believe that well-informed users can and should make their own best decisions about Lyme disease, and we will employ multiple methods to assist users with their information needs.

 Lyme disease is an emerging infectious disease, and research is still unfolding.
 Different authors may disagree on fundamental issues.
 Rather than supply only one point of view, the Lymebrary has endeavored to use objective selection criteria common to public and academic libraries.
 We have attempted to gather information of note from wherever the source and offer it without editorial comment, understanding that it is a fundamental right of the public to access all points of view in order to make informed decisions.

 Scope of the Collection.